omkarmachindar09-ui/Cube-Sat-Procuement-1/README.md

-This project formulates procurement planning as a **Mixed-Integer Linear Programming (MILP)** problem and solves it using Python.
+This project formulates procurement planning as an **Integer Linear Programming (ILP)** problem and solves it using Python.